liezliez/liezliez/README.md

 Intros
 :trollface:
-    Hello I am Liezarda, a passionate learner of Internet Of Things and Data Science
-    im a undergraduate student of Telkom University Bandung.
+    Hello I am Liezarda, a passionate learner of Internet Of Things and Web Programming im a undergraduate student of Telkom University Bandung.
     Im still learning about the magic world of web programming :globe_with_meridians: and endless journey into the holy place of Internet of Things Society :sparkler:
 🔭 I am using GitHub for my portfolios, every project and code that i did hopefully will stand as a proof of my proficiency as Informatics Undergraduate Student and maybe can also be considered as contribution for the coding community.